GoofyNest/HardwareSpoofing/recommended-setup-eac.md

 > Does not have any identifiers that Anticheats can use against you.

 ## GPU (Video controller)
-> AMD
+> #1 AMD, #2 NVIDIA
 >
-> Nvidia has way too many identifiers and is not perm-spoofable to my knowledge
+> Reasoning for NVIDIA being #2 is due to it has identifiers even if they are not currently being logged.

 ## Monitor
 > I recommend currently using a `Ditchen 2K Fuser` and write a custom EDID with the programmer tool.